blendbyte/laravel-paypal/README.md

 ### Error Handling

-By default, API errors are returned as an array with an `error` key — this preserves backward compatibility with `srmklive/laravel-paypal`:
+By default, API errors are returned as an array with an `error` key:

 ```php
 $response = $provider->showOrderDetails('bad-id');